Egg and Lemon Soup

 Quick Fasolada/White Bean Soup

 If I have celery, the first thing that comes to mind is usually apple, celery and pecan salad.
-The second thing is always fasolada.
+The second thing is always Greek fasolada soup.
 Or fasolia soupa, or fasulye, or whatever you decide to call it.
 This is my quick store cupboard version.
-Tinned cannellini beans, basic veg, no fresh onions as they tend to …
+Tinned cannellini beans, basic veg, no fresh onions as they …

 Continue reading Quick Fasolada/White Bean Soup